kudashevs/laravel-share-buttons/README.md

 ## Assets

-By default, this package relies on the Font Awesome icons and includes vanilla JS and jQuery files at your choice.
+By default, this package relies on the `Font Awesome` icons.
+The social buttons interactivity is implemented in two different ways
-However, you are not limited to just this choice.
-So, you can use any custom fonts, icons, or JavaScript.
+(with `Vanilla JS` and with the `jQuery` library).
+However, you can use any custom fonts, icons, or JavaScript.

 ### Font Awesome